 Art For Aid Project events and art supply shipments are temporarily suspended until we pass the crisis the world is coming to terms with.
 It is our sincere hope and prayer that we find kindness and kinship with each other, and support each other through this.
-Please consider our online store shopping to continue to support our work.

 Our symbolic icon and it's meaning...